vicajilau/platform_detail/README.md

 > ⚠️ Flutter’s native `Platform` and `TargetPlatform` do **not** provide support for detecting web, which can be a limitation in universal apps.
 > ✅ `platform_detail` addresses this limitation by introducing a simple and intuitive API that includes web detection out of the box.

+## ✅ Why Use This Package?

+- ✅ Unified API across all platforms (including web).
+- ✅ Clear separation between **platform type** and **platform group**.
+- ✅ Singleton behavior via factory constructor.
+- ✅ No need to manually check `kIsWeb` or rely on partial solutions.
+- ✅ Detect private and public IP addresses.
+- ✅ Detect device theme (light or dark).

 ## Getting Started

 The recommended way to use the library is to call the static members of the [`PlatformDetail`] class.